Who's Behind Listverse?

 To everyone’s surprise, hallucinatory talk drowned out the real voices.
 A peculiar brain malfunction activated regions when nobody spoke (triggering verbal illusions) and shut down when somebody spoke for real.
 The glitch was so bizarre that it almost seemed like some kind of ridiculous theory.
 Indeed, the researchers failed to find any reference to their conclusion in the history of medical literature.
 However, the study’s brain scans proved without a doubt that the glitch was real and powerful.

 The discovery allowed them to design an iPhone app that trains the brain to respond normally to voices.
-One woman reported that her battle with the voices in her head had improved significantly and if more patients experience the same success, the study could provide a groundbreaking treatment in the fight against schizophrenia.
+One woman reported that her battle with the voices in her head had improved significantly.
+If more patients experience the same success, the study could provide a groundbreaking treatment in the fight against schizophrenia.

 Hallucinations were ruining a Dutch woman’s life.
 For as long as she could remember, the unnamed patient dreaded looking at other people—because their faces turned into dragon heads.
 Whenever she had to stare at someone, the person’s face elongated before turning reptilian.
-The ears grew longer, skin blackened and the eyes turned large with bright colors irises.
+The ears grew longer, skin blackened, and the eyes turned large with bright-colored irises.